RonnyRoos/leaderslittlehelper/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Thanks to
+- https://github.com/creativetimofficial/material-dashboard-angular2 for making the styling possible